 \section{Introduction}

-Word alignment is a task of finding the corresponding words in a sentence pair \cite{brown1993mathematics} and used to be a key component of statistical machine translation (SMT; \citet{koehn2003statistical}).
-Although word alignment is no longer explicitly modeled in neural machine translation (NMT; \citet{bahdanau14neural}), it is often leveraged to interpret and analyze NMT models \cite{ding2017visualizing, tu2016modeling}.
-Word alignment is also used in many other scenarios, such as imposing lexical constraints on the decoding process \cite{arthur2016incorporating, hasler2018neural}, improving automatic post-editing \cite{pal2017neural} and providing guidance for translators in computer-aided translation \cite{dagan1993robust}.
+Word alignment is an important task of finding the correspondence between words in a sentence pair \cite{brown1993mathematics} and used to be a key component of statistical machine translation (SMT) \cite{koehn2003statistical, dyer2013fastalign}.
+Although word alignment is no longer explicitly modeled in neural machine translation (NMT) \cite{bahdanau14neural, vaswani2017attention}, it is often leveraged to analyze NMT models \cite{tu2016modeling, ding2017visualizing}.
+Word alignment is also used in many other scenarios such as imposing lexical constraints on the decoding process \cite{arthur2016incorporating, hasler2018neural}, improving automatic post-editing \cite{pal2017neural} , and providing guidance for translators in computer-aided translation \cite{dagan1993robust}.

-Recently, unsupervised neural alignment methods have been studied and outperformed GIZA++ \cite{och03giza} on many alignment datasets \cite{garg2019jointly, zenkel2020end, chen2020accurate}.
-However, these methods are trained with a translation objective, which computes the probability of each target token conditioned on source tokens and previous target tokens.
-This will bring noisy alignments when the prediction is ambiguous (Figure \ref{fig:comparea}).
-To alleviate this problem, previous studies modify Transformer \cite{vaswani2017attention} by adding alignment modules to re-predict the target token \cite{zenkel2019adding, zenkel2020end}, or computing an additional alignment loss on the full target sequence \cite{garg2019jointly}.
-Moreover, \citet{chen2020accurate} propose an extraction method that induces alignment when the to-be-aligned target token is the decoder input.

-Although these methods have demonstrated their effectiveness, they have two drawbacks.
-First, they retain the translation objective which is not tailored for word alignment.
-Consider the example in Figure \ref{fig:comparea}.
-When predicting target token \textit{``Tokyo''}, the translation model may wrongly generate \textit{``1968''} as it only considers the previous context, which will result in an incorrect alignment link (\textit{``1968''}, \textit{``Tokyo''}).
-A better modeling is needed for obtaining more accurate alignments.
-Second, they need an additional guided alignment loss \cite{chen2016guided} to outperform GIZA++, which requires inducing alignments for entire training corpus.
+Compared with statistical methods, neural methods can learn representations end-to-end from raw data and have been successfully applied to supervised word alignment \cite{yang2013word, tamura2014recurrent}.
+For unsupervised word alignment, however, previous neural methods fail to significantly exceed their statistical counterparts such as \textsc{Fast-Align} \cite{dyer2013fastalign} and \textsc{GIZA++} \cite{och03giza}.
+Recently, there is a surge of interest in NMT-based alignment methods which take alignments as a by-product of NMT systems \cite{li2019word, garg2019jointly, zenkel2019adding, zenkel2020end, chen2020accurate}.
+Using attention weights or feature importance measures to induce alignments for to-be-predicted target tokens, these methods outperform unsupervised statistical aligners like \textsc{GIZA++} on a variety of language pairs.